Rego Center: History

 Retailers also included Bed Bath and Beyond, Marshalls, Old Navy and Burlington Coat Factory in Phase I.

 Phase II of the mall, which was initially intended as an annex to the now closed Phase I, opened on March 3, 2010 with 950000 sqft of retail space.
 Costco, Century 21, Kohl's, Panera Bread, Toys "R" Us and T.J.
 Maxx were its original tenants.
-An Aldi supermarket also opened on level 1 in February 2011.
+An Aldi supermarket also opened on level 1 in February 2011, with a Staples opening next door in November 2011.

 In July 2015, Vornado Realty Trust, the mall's developer and manager, opened a 24-story, 314-unit residential tower named The Alexander on top of the mall's phase II, due to a surge in young professionals moving into the area.
 About 20% of the units are studio apartments, with the rest being one- and two-bedroom apartments.

+By the end of 2016, Staples had closed their store in Rego Center.
+The site was later filled with a Petco in February 2017.

 On January 4, 2017, it was announced that Sears would be closing as part of a plan to close 150 stores nationwide.
 The store closed in April 2017.
 A year later, in March 2018, Toys "R" Us announced that it would close all of its US stores, including the location at Rego Center.
 The site was then occupied by a toy store called Toy City, operated by Party City.

 On January 13, 2019, Kohl's announced that its store at Rego Center would be closing along with 3 other stores nationwide.
 The store closed on April 13, 2019.

 In September 2019, IKEA announced plans to convert the former Sears into its third New York City location.
 It opened on January 11, 2021.
 The IKEA store was severely damaged during Hurricane Ida in September 2021.
 On October 26, 2022, it was announced that IKEA would be closing this location on December 3.
 IKEA bought out its lease at Rego Center in February 2024.